-NOTE: NEW LAs are required to enroll in the Science of Learning seminar, which will meet on Tuesdays from 5:30-6:45 PM during the Fall 2014 semester.
+NOTE: NEW LAs are required to enroll in the Science of Learning seminar (STEM 303), which meets on Tuesdays from 5:30-6:45 PM each semester.

-We are currently recruiting LAs for the Fall 2014 semester!
+We will soon recruit LAs for the Spring 2015 semester!

 Are you interested in joining the LASSI program to improve instruction at NDSU?
-Complete the online application.
-Applications must be submitted by 5:00 PM on Thursday, April 24.
+Check back soon to complete the online application.

 If you have questions, please contact Dr. Jeff Boyer, firstname.lastname@example.org.